showemeowkx/RateMe/README.md

 ## 🚀 Overview

 RateMe is a web application that allows users to track and leave reviews for different products.
-Users can browse products, submit reviews, and analyze review trends using data analytics.
+Users can browse and add products, submit and analyze reviews using data analytics.

 ## ✅ Features